MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/warehouse-how-to-move-items-ad-hoc-in-basic-warehousing.md

 ms.custom: bap-template
 ms.search.form: '393, 7382'
 ---
-# Move Items Internally in Basic Warehouse Configurations
+# <a name="move-items-internally-in-basic-warehouse-configurations"></a>Move Items Internally in Basic Warehouse Configurations

 You might want to move items between bins without a demand from a source document.
 For example, as part of the following activities: